shlrley/QandAChatbot/README.md

 ## About

 **This project implements a Chatbot that users can ask simple questions to.** The responses are generated using the power of large language models (LLMs), specifically the `gpt-3.5-turbo-instruct` model from OpenAI.
-The app utilizes tools from the LangChain framework, and is deployed on Huggingface Spaces.
+The app utilizes tools from the LangChain framework for the LLMs, uses Streamlit to build the interface, and is deployed on Huggingface Spaces.

 This project was created by following this [tutorial](https://www.youtube.com/watch?v=qMIM7dECAkc&list=PLZoTAELRMXVORE4VF7WQ_fAl0L1Gljtar&index=5) by Krish Naik on YouTube.